24 Illinois Teams Head To Midwest Regional Championships

 Hope you are enjoying the sessions or activities provided.
 Have an idea or recommendation send to Rick at DOC@illinoisyouthsoccer.org

-Chicago Red Stars vs Houston Dash
+Chicago Red Stars VS Houston Dash

-Chicago Fire vs NY Red Bulls
+Chicago Fire VS New York Red Bulls

 Open Cup Weekend